dataiku/dss-plugin-model-fairness-report/README.md

 You can log feature requests or issues on our [dedicated Github repository](https://github.com/dataiku/dss-plugin-model-fairness-report/issues).

 # License
+This plugin is:

-This plugin is distributed under the Apache License version 2.0.
+Copyright (c) 2021 Dataiku SAS Licensed under the Apache License version 2.0.